electricimp/imp-central-impt/README.md

 ## Entity Identification ##

 Many *impt* commands have options which specify an impCentral API entity &mdash; a concrete Product, Device Group, Device or Deployment, etc. You can use an entity ID (Product ID, Device Group ID, etc.) as that is always unique.
 But sometime it may be more convenient to use other attributes to specify an entity.
-For example, Product Name, Device Group Name, Device MAC address, Device agent ID, Build SHA, Build tag, etc. *impt* allows you to do this.
+For example, Product name, Device Group name, device MAC address, device agent ID, build SHA, build tag, etc. *impt* allows you to do this.
 You can specify different attributes as an option value and the tool searches for the specified value among different attributes.

 If you want to use this feature, please read the [Commands Manual](./CommandsManual.md#entity-identification) first.
 It contains the rules governing how the tool searches an entity, and the lists of attributes acceptable for different entities.
 Command options, to which the complex entity identification is applicable, are detailed in the [Commands Description](./CommandsManual.md#commands-description).
 Note that if more than one entity is found, then, depending on a particular command, it may be considered as a success (for all [Entity Listing](#entity-listing-and-owning) commands) or as a fail (for all other commands).

-When it is hard to uniquely specify an entity without knowing the entity ID, use [Entity Listing](#entity-listing-and-owning) commands to list the entities basing on some attributes, choose the required entity and use its entity ID in the required command.
+When it is hard to uniquely specify an entity without knowing the entity ID, use [entity listing](#entity-listing-and-owning) commands to view the entities basing on some attributes, choose the required entity and use its entity ID in the required command.

-#### Examples ####
+**Examples**

 **An entity is found successfully**